pascal-felique/NNCV/README.md

 There is a separate Python tool that can be used to evaluate the efficiency of a trained model on the validation dataset.
 This tool is performed locally on the computer, as we need to have access to the thop library which was not available on the super cluster.

+The trained models are available in the models folder.

+The outputs of the slurm jobs that were run for training the models are available in the slurms folder.

+We have provided an Excel sheet with the choice of resolutions for images and patches that are used during Curriculum Learning.

+There is an Excel sheet with the durations of the simulations to indicate that training becomes more difficult during the curriculum.

+And finally, there is an Excel sheet with the efficiency measurements for the different trained models.

 ### Fast-SCNN model architecture

 Fast-SCNN is a lightweight and efficient model architecture designed for real-time semantic segmentation on edge devices.